y0usef-2E/lehm/DESIGN.md

 - errors as values, panic when needed;
 - support for runtime reflection.

+Maps (/Arrays):
+(1) Aability to override init, get, set functions (and therefore the allocation model, et cetera).
+But with the same syntax.
+(For each specific declaration.)

+Does the init routine simply take a table of keys and values or an AST subtree?

+(2) Allow as a top-level stmt:
+'some_const :: ? const_map_expression ?' (which disables future uses of the set routine)

 # Implementation Details: How You Want Things Done:
 - compile to x64 (primarily);
 - afterwards, implement portable register-based VM.